cytopia/devilbox/docs/configuration-files/env-file.rst

 variable into the ``.env`` file which will automatically be available to the started PHP container and thus in any of your PHP projects.

-If your application requires are variable to determine if it is run under development or production, for example: ``APPLICATION_ENV``, you can just add this to the ``.env`` file:
+If your application requires a variable to determine if it is run under development or production, for example: ``APPLICATION_ENV``, you can just add this to the ``.env`` file:

 .. code-block:: bash